52binge/52binge.blog.source/it-market/index.md

 - Java and Big Data technologies like `Hive`, `Hadoop`, and `Spark`
 - Understanding and working experience with shell scripting
 - Knowledge and working experience on Git/Stash, Ant, Maven, Jenkins and Jira
-- Experience with database technologies like DB2, Oracle, SQL Server
+- Experience with database technologies like DB2, Oracle, `SQL` Server
-- Knowledge of Unix/Linux
+- Knowledge of `Unix/Linux`
-- Strong foundation in computer science, with strong competencies in data structures, algorithms and software design optimized for building highly distributed and parallelized systems
+- Strong foundation in computer science, with strong competencies in `data structures`, algorithms and software design optimized for building highly distributed and parallelized systems

 ## 2. JPMorgan